AED Defibrillators

 How do AED defibrillators work?

-Defibrillators are used to treat sudden cardiac arrest by delivering a controlled shock that helps the heart re-establish a stable rhythm.
+Automated external defibrillators are used to treat sudden cardiac arrest by delivering a controlled shock that helps the heart re-establish a stable rhythm.
 Fast action with a defibrillator can save lives.

 Is it worth buying a defibrillator for home?